Check out these articles

 Tale of Genji Museum

-The Tale of Genji Museum, which opened in 1998, introduces the world of the Tale of Genji with various models and videos.
-The museum hosts lectures regularly to teach visitors more about the Tale of Genji and Heian period Japan, and also features a collection of more than 3,000 books that visitors can enjoy reading.
-Approximately 15 minutes walking from Mimurotoji Temple.
+The Tale of Genji Museum, which opened in 1998, introduces the world of The Tale of Genji through various models and videos.
+The museum hosts regular lectures and features a collection of more than 3,000 books for visitors to enjoy.
+Approximately 15 minutes on foot from Mimurotoji Temple.

 Hours: 9:00 am – 5:00 pm (last entry 4:30 pm)